Alfresco/alfresco-ng2-components/docs/process-services/task-standalone.component.md

 # Task Standalone component

-This component can be used when there is no form attached to a task.
+This component can be used when the task doesn't belong to any processes.

 ## Basic Usage